Wild Arctic Journey Svalbard Far North

 One sentence I heard quite often from friends and neighbors when I told them that I go to Svalbard: “What do you want up there?
 There is nothing, just wild Arctic.”

 Sure there is lots and much more.
 OMG, there is plenty!
 It is a remote place, but so much to see.
-One has just to open their eyes 🙂 When I flew in and saw Svalbard from air my thoughts were: hope I brought enough hard drives, memory cards and more of all that to store all my images!
+One has just to open their eyes 🙂 When I flew in and saw Svalbard from air my thoughts were: hope I brought enough hard drives, memory cards and more of all that to store all my photographs!
 All what I capture with my eyes, with my Nature Photography, with my Wildlife Photography hope I have enough space for all that.
 At the end, Just had enough!

 The real Natural World of a remote place with its animals, Wildlife in their natural habitat.
 The biggest contrast to my Africa/Asia trips!
 I did have enough storage along.
 2 big external hard drives, for double back up, enough memory cards.
 It was just enough for 9 nights on a boat and 2-3 days in Longyearbyen.
-The images I took in Longyearbyen I uploaded in the Hotel via PC on a Internet storage, just to have enough space.
+The photographs I took in Longyearbyen I uploaded in the Hotel via PC on a Internet storage, just to have enough space.
 Never know what to expect!

 The above Polar bear was very dirty as you can see.
 They usually roll in the snow, but on this island was not much left last September!
 His last bath/swim must have been a little while ago.